-Let's face it.
 Once in a filmmaker's lifetime, he or she will most definitely work with a kid.
-If you know what you're doing, you'll have a performance that makes the audience go "aww!"
+If you know what you're doing, you'll have an amazing performance.

 However, many things can go wrong when working with a kid.
 This past week, I had the experience of directing a Christmas commercial for work.
 Our concept included working with a 5-yr old, which pushes the edge of whether a kid can successfully take direction or not.
 Thankfully, it was only a 30-second spot.
 For this spot, production took 4 hours.